ivanbruel/webdriver.sh/README.md

 #### Install from local package or URL

 ```
-sudo webdriver FILE
+webdriver FILE
 ```

-Installs the drivers from package FILE on the local filesystem.
+Installs the drivers from package <em>FILE</em> on the local filesystem.

 ```
-sudo webdriver -u URL
+webdriver -u URL
 ```

-Downloads the package at URL and installs the drivers within.
+Downloads the package at <em>URL</em> and installs the drivers within.
 There is a nice list of available URLs maintained [here](http://www.macvidcards.com/drivers.html).

 <br />

 #### Uninstall drivers

 ```
-sudo webdriver -r
+webdriver --remove
 ```

 Removes Nvidia's web drivers from your system.